sovan92/HighLevelDesignDocument/Database/write-stratergy.md

-Great question!
-Let’s break down **Single-Leader Replication** (also known as **Master-Slave Replication**) — it’s a fundamental concept in distributed systems and databases like MySQL, PostgreSQL, Kafka, and more.

----

-## 📘 What is Single-Leader Replication?
+# 📘 What is Single-Leader Replication?

 **Single-Leader Replication** is a **replication strategy** where: